MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 ## Windows UI Library

 The Windows UI Library (WinUI) is a native user experience framework for both Windows desktop and UWP applications.
-WinUI started as a toolkit that provided new and updated versions of WinRT XAML controls for UWP apps that target down-level versions of Windows 10.
+WinUI started as a toolkit that provided new and updated versions of WinRT XAML controls for UWP apps that target down-level versions of Windows.
 The latest version, WinUI 3, has grown in scope and is now the modern native UI platform for Windows desktop apps.

 You can use WinUI in the following ways in desktop apps: